Holly Rae Feen-Calligan, Ph.D., ATR-BC

 I am an an active member of the American Art Therapy Association (AATA), making contributions to the field over the years in the capacity of Associate Editor and Interim Editor of Art Therapy: Journal of the American Art Therapy Association, serving on the Education Program Approval Board, as Faculty Convener of the Coalition of Art Therapy Educators, and other leadership roles.
 I have received two of AATA's highest honors, the Distinguished Service award and the Rawley Silver Research Award.

 The majority of my career has been at Wayne State University, where I have been able to blend teaching, service and scholarship to nurture an art therapy program strong in service-learning and community partnerships.
-I initiated the Saturday Art Therapy community program which serves as a practicum for art therapy graduate students, and I am a founding member of ArtsCorpsDetroit, a service-learning research and community engagement program for students, alumni and members of the surrounding community.
+I initiated the Saturday Art Therapy community program which serves as a practicum for art therapy graduate students.
+I am a founding member of ArtsCorpsDetroit, a service-learning research and community engagement program for students, alumni and community members as well as a founding member of ArtsHUBDetroit, whose vision is to offer research based art programs for children and families for creativity and wellness.
 These and other research opportunities benefit students, community participants, and the field of art therapy.
 Since 2017 I have also been a collaborator with the Stress Trauma and Anxiety Research Clinic in the department of psychiatry, where I lead the art-based interventions to alleviate trauma among immigrants and refugees.

 Area of Expertise

-Art Therapy with substance use disorders (SUD), with traumatic brain injury (TBI); art therapy interventions to alleviate trauma; art therapy in community settings; art therapy for wellness and self-care; art therapy education.
+Art Therapy with substance use disorders (SUD), art therapy interventions to alleviate trauma; art therapy in community settings; art therapy for wellness and self-care; art therapy education.

 Research Interests